untrix/BPrivy/README.md

 Released under [GNU AGPL license version 3](http://www.gnu.org/licenses/agpl.txt).

-**Please cite this repository if you use the code or any part of it!</b><br/>** See the [citation file](CITATION.cff) for details, or use the following BibTeX entry:
+**Please cite this repository if you use the code or any part of it!</b><br/>** See the [citation file](CITATION.cff) for details, or use the following BibTeX entry

 ```
 @misc{YourReferenceHere,